Do you want to live a fully nourished life that you love? YES!

 Do you feel tired of all the “doing” and know that a slower pace of life is what you need to flourish?

 I am so glad you are here.
 I have felt all these things too and have gone through and come out the other side.
 Most would consider me an encyclopedia of knowledge on the mind, body, and heart, but I didn’t always have the tools.
-I found yoga and meditation at an early age of 19 and have been building my knowledge in neuroscience, somatic experiencing, buddhism, behavior change, nutrition, relationships, and love personally and professionally for over 15 years.
+I found yoga and meditation at an early age of 19 and have been building my knowledge in neuroscience, somatic experiencing, buddhism, behavior change, nutrition, relationships, career development, and love personally and professionally for over 15 years.
 I am trained as a psychotherapist and executive life coach and am innately a teacher.
 I blend these qualities with my deep knowledge of buddhist psychology to support my clients personally and professionally.
-I love empowering my corporate and individual clients in the areas of wellness, love & relationships, and career development & transformation.
+I love empowering my corporate and individual clients in the areas of wellness, love & relationships, and career development.

 I am 100% committed to guiding and supporting you in the most resourced and loving way possible.